Cost of a PC Education

 For all day students, lunch is included in tuition.
 There is no lunch fee.
 In addition to the items mentioned in the Cost of a PC Education page, there are a number of program enhancements provided at no additional cost.

-Grades 1-3 fees include 2-3 local curricular field trips and textbooks.
+Junior Kindergarten to Grade 3 fees include 2-3 local curricular field trips and textbooks.
 Fees do not include required school supplies, individual workbooks, school uniform and athletic uniform costs.

 Grade 4-12 fees do not include field trips, school uniform, athletic uniform, off-site activities, some weekend programming, books, school supplies and required physical education equipment.